Geeks in Phoenix

 Enable or disable Edge from running after being closed

-I recommend you turn off the Continue running background apps when Microsoft Edge is closed feature until you get prompted by an app to enable it.
+I recommend you turn off the Continue running background extensions and apps when Microsoft Edge is closed feature until you get prompted by an app to enable it.

 The last place we want to check for browser corruption is the Extensions.
-Go back to the Settings and more pull-down menu and select Extensions.
+Go back to the Settings and more pull-down menu, select Extensions, then select Manage extensions.
 This will open a new tab.
 Extensions extend the functionality of Edge and usually are perfectly safe.
-You can install extensions from either the Microsoft Store or the Chrome Web Store (you have to enable Allow extensions from other stores).
+You can install extensions from either the Microsoft Store or the Chrome Web Store.

 But there are malicious extensions that want to use your browser for other things, like crypto-mining, for example, behind your back.
-If there are any extensions listed the Installed extensions that you do not recognize or do not remember installing, go ahead and disable them.
-If you find you do not need or want them, you can click on the Remove link under the extension name.
+If there are any extensions listed in the Installed extensions that you do not recognize or do not remember installing, go ahead and disable them.
+If you do not need or want them, click the Remove link under the extension name.

 How to reset Windows 10